kriszyp/lmdb-js/README.md

 	}
 })
 ```
 Compression is recommended for large databases that may be close to or larger than available RAM, to improve caching and reduce page faults.
-If you use enable compression for a database, you must ensure that the data is always opened with the same compression setting, so that the data will be properly decompressed.
+If you enable compression for a database, you must ensure that the data is always opened with the same compression setting, so that the data will be properly decompressed.

 ## Caching
 This library supports caching of entries from databases, and uses a [LRU/LFU (LRFU) and weak-referencing caching mechanism](https://github.com/kriszyp/weak-lru-cache) for highly optimized caching and object tracking.
 There are several key potential benefits to using caching, including performance, key correlation with object identity, and immediate/synchronous access to saved data.
 Enabling caching will cache `get`s and `put`s, which can make frequent `get`s much faster.
 Caching is enabled by providing a truthy value for the `cache` property on the database `options`.